Connecticut Compromise: Background

 James Madison and Hamilton were two of the leaders of the proportional representation group.
 Madison argued that a conspiracy of large states against the small states was unrealistic as the large states were so different from each other.
 Hamilton argued that the states were artificial entities made up of individuals and accused small state representatives of wanting power, not liberty.
 For their part, the small state representatives argued that the states were, in fact, of a legally equal status and that proportional representation would be unfair to their states.
 Gunning Bedford Jr. of Delaware notoriously threatened on behalf of the small states, "the small ones w[ould] find some foreign ally of more honor and good faith, who will take them by the hand and do them justice".
 Elbridge Gerry ridiculed the small states' claim of sovereignty, saying "that we never were independent States, were not such now, & never could be even on the principles of the Confederation.
 The States & the advocates for them were intoxicated with the idea of their sovereignty."

-On June 19, 1787, the delegates rejected the New Jersey Plan and voted to proceed with a discussion of the Virginia Plan.
-The small states became increasingly discontented, and some threatened to withdraw.
-On July 2, 1787, the Convention was deadlocked over giving each state an equal vote in the upper house, with five states in the affirmative, five in the negative, and one divided.
+On June 19, 1787, the delegates rejected the New Jersey Plan and voted to proceed with discussion of the Virginia Plan.
+The smaller states grew increasingly discontented, with some threatening to withdraw.
+On July 2, 1787, the Convention reached a deadlock over the proposal to grant each state an equal vote in the upper house, resulting in five states in favor, five opposed, and one divided.

 Compromise

 The problem was referred to a committee consisting of one delegate from each state to reach a compromise.
 On July 5, 1787, the committee submitted its report, which became the basis for the "Great Compromise" of the Convention.
-The report recommended that in the upper house each state should have an equal vote, and in the lower house, each state should have one representative for every 40,000 inhabitants, counting three-fifths of each state's slave population toward that state's total population, and that money bills should originate in the lower house (not subject to amendment by the upper chamber).
+The report recommended that in the upper house each state should have an equal vote, and in the lower house, each state should have one representative for every 40,000 inhabitants, counting three-fifths of each state's enslaved population toward that state's total population, and that money bills should originate in the lower house (not subject to amendment by the upper chamber).

 Sherman sided with the two-house national legislature of the Virginia Plan, but proposed "That the proportion of suffrage in the 1st.
 Branch [house] should be according to the respective numbers of free inhabitants; and that in the second branch or Senate, each State should have one vote and no more."
 What was ultimately included in the constitution was a modified form of this plan, partly because the larger states disliked it.
 In committee, Benjamin Franklin modified Sherman's proposal to make it more acceptable to the larger states.
 He added the requirement that revenue bills originate in the House.